-The Grant Term is expected to be from the issuance of the Grant Award (approximately July 1, 2012) through October 15, 2013.
-All Grant funds must be expended during the Federal Funding Period (September 1, 2012 and August 31, 2013).
+The Grant Term is expected to be from the issuance of the Grant Award (approximately July 1, 2013) through October 15, 2014.
+All Grant funds must be expended during the Federal Funding Period (September 1, 2013 and August 31, 2014).
+All unobligated funds will be reallocated during the next grant year as consistent with the Perkins Act.